+@extension.illinois.edu/hkmw

-@extension.illinois.edu/hkmw Cover photo: Seminary Street in downtown Galesburg Illinois Extension College of Agricultural, Consumer & Environmental Sciences University of Illinois, U.S. Department of Agriculture, Local Extension Councils Cooperating.
+Cover photo: Seminary Street in downtown Galesburg Illinois Extension College of Agricultural, Consumer & Environmental Sciences University of Illinois, U.S. Department of Agriculture, Local Extension Councils Cooperating.
 University of Illinois Extension provides equal opportunities in programs and employment.
+If you need a reasonable accommodation to participate, please contact the event coordinator.
+Early requests are strongly encouraged to allow sufficient time to meet your needs.
 The Illinois Nutrition Education Programs are funded by the Supplemental Nutrition Assistance Program (SNAP) and Expanded Food and Nutrition Education Program (EFNEP).
-Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the US Department of Agriculture by the Director, Cooperative Extension Service, and University of Illinois.
+Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the US Department of Agriculture by the Director, Cooperative Extension Service, and University of Illinois. ©2021 University of Illinois Board of Trustees.
+For permission to reprint, revise, or otherwise use, contact extension@illinois.edu.